thedailytexan/ut-dorm-explorer/_posts/2016-05-02-san-jacinto.md

 ## Description ##

-San Jacinto, commonly referred to as ‘San Jac,’ is the second newest dormitory on campus.
-Built in 2000, the large five floor coed dormitory houses 811 students each year.
+San Jacinto, commonly referred to as ‘San Jac,’ is the second newest residence hall on campus.
+Built in 2000, the large five floor coed residence hall houses 811 students each year.
 It provides accessible accommodations, movable furniture, private bathrooms and a computer lab.
 Cypress Bend Cafe sits on the ground floor providing a convenience store, restaurant and sandwich bar for students.
-The dormitory also has a game room, TV lounge, study lounges on each floor, and an amphitheater in the back.
+The residence hall also has a game room, TV lounge, study lounges on each floor, and an amphitheater in the back.
 Darrell K Royal Memorial Stadium, Gregory Gym and Clark Field are all within close proximity to San Jacinto.

 ---